stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-We also need to compile the shaders to SPIV using the `GLSLC` utility application provided as part of the Vulkan SDK:
+The shaders are compiled off-line from GLSL to SPIV code using the `GLSLC` utility application (provided as part of the Vulkan SDK):

 ```
 cd JOVE/src/test/resources/demo/triangle